CedBri/cedbri-configs/README.md

 # cedbri-configs
-Just my general aesthetic configs
+Just my general configs and some scripts to make life easier